Faster Algorithms for Growing Prioritized Disks and Rectangles: Introduction

 \section{Introduction}

+Suppose we have a digital map in which certain locations are marked with textual labels.
+As we zoom out, the visible area increases, while the individual features become smaller.
+To keep readability, the labels must grow during the zooming process.
+At some point, the labels will collide, and some of them have to be eliminated to avoid clutter.
+For an efficient implementation, we would like to determine when and in which order the labels disappear.

-Suppose we are given a sequence $D_1, \dots, D_n$ of $n$ \emph{growing disks}.
-At time $t = 0$, each disk $D_i$ starts out as a point $p_i \in \IR^2$, and as time passes, it grows linearly with \emph{growth rate} $v_i > 0$.
-Thus, at any time $t \geq 0$, the disk $D_i$ is centered at $p_i$ and has radius $tv_i$.
-The position of a disk in the sequence corresponds to its \emph{priority} (the smaller the index, the higher its priority).
-Whenever two disks meet, we eliminate the one with lower priority from the arrangement.
-More precisely, for any $1 \leq i < j \leq n$, let $t(i,j) > 0$ be the time when $D_i$ and $D_j$ touch, i.e., $t(i,j) = |p_ip_j|/ (v_i + v_j)$.
-Then, if neither of the two disks $D_i$ and $D_j$ has been removed before time $t(i,j)$, we eliminate $D_j$ at this time, while $D_i$ keeps growing.
-Our goal is to determine the \emph{elimination order}, that is, the instant of time and the order in which the disks are removed from the arrangement.
+This can be formalized as follows: we are given a sequence $D_1, \dots, D_n$ of $n$ \emph{growing disks}.
+Each disk $D_i$ starts out as a point $p_i \in \IR^2$, and it grows with a fixed \emph{growth rate} $v_i > 0$.
+Thus, at any time $t \geq 0$, the disk $D_i$ is centered at $p_i$ and has radius $v_it$.
+The index $i$ corresponds to the \emph{priority} (a smaller index means a higher priority).
+When two disks meet, we eliminate the one with lower priority from the arrangement.
+More precisely, for $1 \leq i < j \leq n$, let $t(i,j) = |p_ip_j|/ (v_i + v_j)$ be the time when $D_i$ and $D_j$ touch.
+Then, if neither $D_i$ nor $D_j$ has been removed before time $t(i,j)$, we eliminate $D_j$ at this time, while $D_i$ remains.
+Our goal is to determine the \emph{elimination order}, that is, the instants of time and the order in which the disks are removed.
+In this version, we chose to represent the labels as disks, but many other shapes are possible, e.g., to model rectangular labels or map icons with more complex boundary shapes.
+Thus, it is desirable to have a solution that is widely applicable and adapts easily to small variations in the problem statement.